niaz-ahsan/Data-Structure/Graph/Directed/README.md

 ## Directed Graph
-Implementation of a Directed Generic Graph where user can add generic vertices and add connection between vertices.
+Implementation of a Directed Generic Graph where user can add generic vertices and edges with direction among vertices.
 The graph is designed and represented by <b>Adjacency List</b>.

 ### What to expect
 Graph that has been implemented